 Hot Sector/Rising Salt Prices

 Private equity has carried out $5.2 billion (U.S.) in acquisitions in the salt market since 2020.
 Security of supply has become a major issue as the North American road salt market relies heavily on imports from Chile and North Africa to meet annual demand that can reach or exceed 30 million tonnes per year.
 Sharply escalating overseas shipping costs due to inflationary pressures and supply chain bottlenecks are reinforcing the need for more North American supply, constrained by the fact that no new salt mines have been built in the U.S. or Canada in the last 25 years.
-Meanwhile, rock salt contract prices for the current winter season are up 15% to nearly $100 CDN per metric tonne.
+Meanwhile, rock salt contract prices for the current winter season are up about 12% to approximately $90 CDN per metric tonne.
 A PEA released January 31, 2023, showed Great Atlantic’s impressive low-cost production potential – $23.81 per tonne (CDN) FOB (free on board) utilizing a Q4 2022 cost basis.

 Substantially De-Risked Across Multiple Metrics